 - The condition of the other driver: Were they tired, intoxicated, or distracted at the time of the accident?

 Sometimes multiple parties are to blame for a side collision accident.
 For example, the actions of a distracted driver can be exacerbated by a malfunctioning traffic light or missing stop sign.

-Proving your side of the story in a side impact collision
+Proving your side of the story in a side-impact collision

 Knowing that you’re not to blame for an auto accident may give you peace of mind.
-But, by itself, it’s not enough to convince a judge, jury, or insurance examiner.
+But, it’s not enough to convince a judge, jury, or insurance examiner.
 Here’s what you should do to protect your driving record and safeguard your interests:

-- Make every reasonable effort to document the events of the accident: Such as noting the exact time and location, the weather conditions, and any other important facts that come to mind.
+- Make every reasonable effort to document the events of the accident: Such as noting the exact time and location, the weather conditions, and any other significant facts that come to mind.
 Of course, you should never do anything that may worsen your injuries or expose you to personal risk.

 The many complexities of a side impact accident make the assistance of a qualified broadside collision lawyer essential.
 But how do you choose between the many options available?
 Here’s what to look for when reviewing Virginia car accident attorneys:

 - The right experience: Look for a law firm with a proven track record representing your case.

 - The correct results: Virginia’s capable car accident injury lawyers can point to a history of achieving favorable results for their clients.

 - The correct values: You’ve just been through a traumatic accident.
 You deserve kind and compassionate treatment.
 You should settle for no less.